- Political SciencePolitical Science

 211 The Political Theory of Liberalism

-[PT] [PT - starting with the Class of 2015] This course is a survey of Western liberal political theory from its 17th-century origins through some of its contemporary expressions.
+[PT] This course is a survey of Western liberal political theory from its 17th-century origins through some of its contemporary expressions.
 Among the thinkers whose works we may read are Thomas Hobbes, John Locke, Mary Wollstonecraft, Ralph Waldo Emerson, John Stuart Mill, Isaiah Berlin, John Rawls, Stanley Cavell, and Judith Sklar.

 212 Political Obligations